-We have chosen to focus our work primarily on Romania - as it is the country in Europe with the highest number of street dogs.
+We have chosen to focus our work on mainly Romania - because it is the country in Europe with the highest number of stray dogs.

 How the law of death came about